Foo Dogs of North Shore

 Foo Dogs of North Shore, digital collage

 My aim is to apply multiple art disciplines to reach outside the art world to facilitate local meetups and random conversations.
-Foo Dogs of North Shore is an interactive project centered around dog owners and residents of Chicago’s North Shore community.
+Foo Dogs of North Shore is an interactive project centered around spontaneous touchpoints and little unplanned chats with dogs and dog owners that I happen to meet along my daily activities.

 The main artwork I produce in this series is an immersive, mixed media collage installation, composed of photographs, found objects, and digital art.
 I convert the individual dog portraits into building blocks and arrange them to create a visual effect of a new compound image.
 To document the project’s progression, I am building personalized web pages that show the current position of the individual dog portraits in the larger artwork.
 The website component is dynamic: it reflects the shifting arrangements of the portraits as new dogs enroll in the project.